Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 Symptoms:

-Workflows taking 5-10 minutes when sub-minute execution expected.
+Workflows taking 5-10 minutes when sub-minute execution is expected.

 Root Cause: